Mihara/nimlike/README.md

 At the moment, if you don't like the particular rendering of the comment page, you still need to edit the source code, but if there's enough demand for it, I might adopt a templating language for the purpose.

+## A note on regular expressions

+The regular expression library used in Nimlike is *not* PCRE -- I had to use an alternate one, because PCRE was interfering with static compilation.
+It should be closely compatible, with the exception of backreferences, which you aren't likely to need, since it's primarily used for matching filenames anyway.

+You can check the full documentation for [nim-regex](https://nitely.github.io/nim-regex/regex.html) for the specifics.

 ## Configuration

 On startup, nimlike looks for a configuration file.
 If the environment variable `NIMLIKE_CONFIG_FILE` is set to a file name, (absolute path please) configuration will be loaded from there.
 Gmid, for one, allows you to set CGI environment variables in server config, and others might have a similar feature -- or, if they pass their own environment variables to their cgi children, you could set it above them.